 You'll find no tobacco use celebrations here at WhyQuit, nor anyone made to feel guilty for having become hooked as a child, teen or adult.
 What you hopefully do feel is deep admiration for the victims and families who braved sharing their nightmare, some while looking death squarely in the face.

 The Glykos family let us sample their love and pain during Noni's final embrace of six months of motherhood.
-Bobbie Curtis shared the loss of her husband Bryan Lee Curits and returned to tell us about Bryan Jr.'s first Christmas as he looked to heavens to show dad his new toys.
+Bobbie Curtis shared the loss of her husband Bryan Lee Curits and returned to tell us about Bryan Jr.'s first Christmas as he looked toward heaven to show dad his new toys.
 The ebb and flow of Kim Genovy's two year journey picked us up and drop us hard.
 How could we not feel the massive hole in sister Kelly's heart.
 And Deborah Scott bravely chronicled her daily cancer battle as we prayed she'd succeed.

 Imagine the thoughts going through Kim's mind as she posed for the photo of her lung removal scar, knowing it would be shared and hoping it would help motivate others to avoid a similar fate.
-Imagine the courage of Gruen Von Behren, Brandon Carmichael, Chris Andrews and Sean Marsee.
+Imagine the courage of Gruen Von Behren, Brandon Carmichael and Sean Marsee.
 Selfless and caring, these victims and their families may not fit the mold of the traditional hero but among the millions who annually have an opportunity to reach out, their bravery and humanity stands tall.

 Is it fair to expect the world's youth to obtain an accurate picture of nicotine addiction's impact upon life when this year more than two million middle-aged tobacco users will die very privately and very quietly?
 "Death with dignity?"
 Where's the dignity in allowing one of the most purposeful messages in our life go undelivered?
 Where is the dignity in not fingering our killer in hopes that others might avoid a similar fate?